 Harris Wittels: (Most) Everyone Loves Phish

-The creator of the Analyze Phish podcast shares the techniques that nearly converted Scott Aukerman and Adam Scott into Phish fans.
+To celebrate the birthday of the late Harris Wittels, we offer this piece which he contributed to our 40th Anniversary issue.
+Wittels drew on his experience as the creator of the Analyze Phish podcast to share the techniques that nearly converted Scott Aukerman and Adam Scott into Phish fans.

 I’ve found myself having the following exchange many times throughout my life: Some person will see my Phish T-shirt and say, “You like Phish?”
 Then, I say that I do and then they—without being prompted—let me know they, in fact, do not like Phish.
 What’s weird is 98 percent of these people will even admit they “haven’t heard much Phish.”
 They just don’t like ‘em.
 They don’t like “45 minute guitar solos” and they like “songs.”
 “Hey, me too!”
 I’ll say.

 Anyone can get into Phish.
 They blend enough styles together that there is something for everyone.
 So, how do you get someone past what they think Phish is to show them what Phish actually is?
 You sit them down and make them listen to Phish.
 I started a podcast with this exact purpose in mind.
 My friend, Scott Aukerman (Mr. Show, Comedy Bang!
 Bang!) was not a fan, so he allowed me to play a bunch of Phish tunes for him and later, he even attended a couple of shows with me (12/29/11 at Madison Square Garden and 8/5/13 at Hollywood Bowl).
 Naturally, he had a fantastic time at the shows and could even appreciate them musically.
 I wouldn’t say he was a true convert, but he’s one of the more critical people I know, so just to see him dancing in neon glasses at MSG was a huge feat.